CiscoDevNet/terraform-provider-cdo/docs/resources/ios_device.md

 - `socket_address` (String) The address of the device to onboard, specified in the format `host:port`.
 - `username` (String) The username used to authenticate with the device.

+### Optional

+- `labels` (List of String) Set a list of labels to identify the device as part of a group.
+Refer to the [CDO documentation](https://docs.defenseorchestrator.com/t-applying-labels-to-devices-and-objects.html#!c-labels-and-filtering.html) for details on how labels are used in CDO.

 ### Read-Only

 - `host` (String) The host used to connect to the device.